tldr-pages/tldr/pages/common/git-verify-commit.md

 `git verify-commit {{commit_SHA}}`

-- Check commits for a GPG signature and show details of specified commit:
+- Check commits for a GPG signature and show details of each commit:

 `git verify-commit {{commit_SHA}} --verbose`